EasyDevv/cloudflare-hono-vitest/README.md

 MY_VARIABLE = "your_variable"
 ```

-### 3. Configure environment variables (Optional):
+### 3. Set Up Environment Variables (Optional):

-Create a `.dev.vars` file in the root of your project to define environment variables and secrets for local development.
+Create a `.dev.vars` file in the project root.
 This file is automatically loaded by Wrangler when running the application locally.

 Example `.dev.vars`: